Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 #### Completing User Queries ####

-- Sends the user’s question to the Snowflake Cortex model to generate a response based on the prompt.
+- Sends the user's question to the Snowflake Cortex model to generate a response based on the prompt.

 ```PYTHON
 def complete(myquestion):